Gymnasium (Germany): Are children with immigration backgrounds discriminated against?

-After controlling for individual students' competencies, e.g. their cognitive abilities, the common assumption that children with immigration backgrounds are disadvantaged could not be confirmed.
-Even a high proportion of children in a class who do not speak German as a family language does not induce adverse results in recommendations.
+After controlling for individual students' competencies, e.g., their cognitive abilities, the common assumption that children with immigration backgrounds are disadvantaged could not be confirmed.
+Even a high proportion of children in a class who do not speak German as a family language does not lead to adverse recommendations.

 Do gymnasia help working-class students catch up with their middle-class peers?

-In 2003, a study revealed that lower-class and working-class children attending a comprehensive school lagged behind their less disadvantaged peers in terms of mathematical abilities.
-The same study revealed that working- and lower-class children attending gymnasium nearly caught up to their peers attending the same school.
-However, special care must be taken in interpreting the data, since lower- and working-class children admitted to gymnasium may be different from other pupils in their class ab initio.
+In 2003, a study found that lower- and working-class children attending a comprehensive school lagged behind their less disadvantaged peers in mathematical ability.
+The same study revealed that working-class and lower-class children attending a gymnasium nearly caught up to their peers attending the same school.
+However, special care must be taken when interpreting the data, since lower- and working-class children admitted to gymnasium may differ from other pupils in their class ab initio.

 Does gymnasium matter after all?

 The LifE study done by Helmut Fend and others revealed that gymnasium may not matter as much as is generally perceived.
 According to the study, parents' social class, not schooling, determined children's life trajectories.
-The study revealed that upper-middle-class children graduating from gymnasium (and upper-middle-class children graduating from comprehensive schools) later graduated from college and followed the footsteps of their parents into higher professional jobs.
-It also revealed that for every working-class child who graduated from college, there were 12 upper-middle-class children who did.
+The study revealed that upper-middle-class children graduating from gymnasiums (and from comprehensive schools) later graduated from college and followed their parents' footsteps into higher professional jobs.
+It also revealed that for every working-class child who graduated from college, 12 upper-middle-class children did.

 Performance of Gymnasiasten on various tests

 Gymnasium and IQ

-Only a few specialised gymnasia admit their students on the basis of IQ tests.
-A 1999 study revealed 10th graders attending a normal gymnasium and 10th graders attending a Realschule had higher IQs than 10th graders attending a comprehensive.
-It also revealed that the difference was greater in 10th grade than it had been in 7th grade.
+Only a few specialised gymnasia admit students based on IQ tests.
+A 1999 study found that 10th year students attending a normal gymnasium and those attending a Realschule had higher IQs than those attending a comprehensive school.
+It also revealed that the difference was greater in 10th year than in 7th year.
 The media reacted to the charge that comprehensive schools are "the place where intelligence atrophies."
-The Max Planck Institute for Human Development stated that nobody was "dumbed down" at the comprehensive school and that those attending a comprehensive in 10th grade did no worse on IQ tests than in 7th grade.
-The institute also stated that the IQ difference between comprehensives on the one hand and gymnasia and Realschulen on the other was greater by 10th grade than in 7th grade because the mean IQ of those at gymnasium and Realschule had risen.
-The institute did not believe, however, that attending Realschule or gymnasium boosts students' IQ.
-Instead, they stated that students with lower IQs who attend gymnasium or Realschule might find themselves increasingly unable to keep up and thus may drop out by 10th grade.
+The Max Planck Institute for Human Development stated that nobody was "dumbed down" at the comprehensive school and that those attending a comprehensive in 10th year did no worse on IQ tests than in 7th year.
+The institute also stated that the IQ difference between comprehensives on the one hand and gymnasia and Realschulen on the other was greater by 10th year than in 7th year because the mean IQ of those at gymnasium and Realschule had risen.
+The institute, however, did not believe that attending a Realschule or a gymnasium boosts students' IQ.
+Instead, they stated that students with lower IQs who attend gymnasium or Realschule might find themselves increasingly unable to keep up and thus may drop out by 10th year.